ucscXena/gitbookdocs/overview-of-features/gene-sets-about.md

 ![Overview](../geneset/images/Overview1.png)

-Gene sets are list along the left-hand-side (A), with Cohort A presented on the LHS and Cohort B on the RHS.
+Gene sets are list along the left (A), with Cohort A presented on the left side and Cohort B on the right side.
 Darker red indicates that expression of selected events have over-represented expression and darker blue is under-represented expression of variants.
 A white color indicates that the expression is average for the expected samples.

 As a user hovers over gene sets the highlighted gene set is indicated in green (C), while the selected gene set (by clicking on itt) is indicated in blue.
 Genes for the selected gene set are shown in (D).
 Statistics for the hovered gene sets are shown in (B).
 Genes included in the hovered gene set are highlighted in green (D).

-When hovering over genes, you either get the affected area for that gene for both cohorts
+When hovering over genes labels, you get the affected area for that gene for both cohorts in the hovering box.
+When hovering over the individual sample, you get the number of hits for the gene and name of the individual sample.

 ![Gene Label Hover](../geneset/images/GeneLabelHover.png)

 or the score for the individual sample.